PagerDuty/pdpyras/README.rst

     pip install pdpyras

-Alternately, if requests_ has already been installed locally, and ``urllib3`` is available, one can simply download `pdpyras.py`_ into the directory where it will be used.
+Alternately, if the Requests_ Python library has already been installed locally, one can simply download `pdpyras.py`_ into the directory where it will be used.

 Usage Guide
 -----------